 Fresh eyes: Engaging partners can bring new perspectives to your business, seeing things from a different perspective.
 Partners can provide fresh ideas, marketing strategies, and inspiration to grow your business.

 Tax savings: If your business is incorporated as a public company, your business does not necessarily have to pay income tax.
 In Canada, the partnership itself does not pay income tax on its business profits or file a tax return.
-Instead, each partner includes a share of the income or loss of the partnership on the income tax return of the individual, corporation, or foundation.
+Instead, each company partner includes a share of the income or loss of the partnership on the income tax return of the individual, corporation, or foundation.

-Liability: The main disadvantage of a partnership is that all partners share losses, liabilities, and risks and are fully responsible for the financial obligations of the business.
-This means that creditors can seize the personal assets of each partner if these obligations are not met.
+Liability: The main disadvantage of a business partnership is that all partners share losses, liabilities, and risks and are fully responsible for the financial obligations of the business.
+This means that creditors can seize the personal assets of each firm partner if these obligations are not met.

 Loss of full control: Self-employed people who are used to doing things their way can take some adjusting to when they switch to a partnership.
 Partners share the decision-making process and may be forced to compromise if they cannot agree.